garrettwrong/cuTWED/README.md

 ### Requirements

 You will need NVCC and a CUDA capable card that can fit your problem.
-The problem is roughly 12*n in memory for time series of length n.
+The problem is roughly 6*n elements in memory for time series of length n.

 ### Building